 Idaho Elk Hunting

-- Lots of good units with OTC tags. *Outfitter allocated tags can guarantee you a great tag in controlled units without drawing.
+- We have access to outfitter allocated tags can guarantee you a great tag in controlled units without drawing.

 - Remote backcountry with little hunting pressure.